archsh/hls-sync/README.md

   - `PF` string
     To fit some stupid encoders which generated stupid time format. (default "2006-01-02T15:04:05.999999999Z07:00")
     eg: set it to "2006-01-02T15:04:05z" if you have something like: "#EXT-X-PROGRAM-DATE-TIME:2016-11-29T17:55:02z"
+  - `TF` string
+    Timestamp format when using timestamp type as 'segment'.
   - `PZ` string
     Timezone for PROGRAM-DATE-TIME.
 Default is 'UTC'.